BlakeJC94/field-notes.nvim/README.md

 ## Motivation
 - I'd like to practice a bit more Lua programming
 - I want to learn more about testing frameworks in other languages
-- I want to learn more abotu neovim plugin structure in general
+- I want to learn more about Neovim plugin structure in general
+- I want to automate and sync my handwritten note-taking methods within my editor
+    - Less context switching when coding

 ## Journal structure
 Generally I structure my notes in the following manner: